avishart/CatLearn/catlearn/regression/gaussianprocess/README.md

 ## Hpfitter
 The hyperparameter fitter class that optimize the hyperparameters of the Gaussian process.
 The hyperparameter fitter needs an objective function and a optimization method as arguments.
 A fully-Bayesian mimicking Gaussian process can be achived by the fbpmgp class.

-## Hptrans
-A variable transformation of the hyperparameters is performed with Variable_Transformation class.
-The region of interest in hyperparameter space is enlarged without restricting any value.

 ## Kernel
 The kernel function is a fundamental part of the Gaussian process.
 The kernel function uses a distance meassure.